Low milk supply

 • You have started using formula milk as well as breastfeeding.

-• You have had breast surgery that is effecting your milk supply.
+• You have had breast surgery that is affecting your milk supply.

 • You have recently had mastitis.